Want to know how to design a website that converts?

-Tip #2: Prioritize the audience in your design
+Tip #2: Prioritise the audience in your design

 And we’re not just talking about looks here — although visual attractiveness is another pillar of good web design that we’ll circle back to later.

 - High-converting websites must be easy to navigate.
 Make sure the most important parts of your website are easy to access via the navigation menu.
+This is essential if you want to know how to design a website that converts.
 Pro tip: include a call-to-action button directly within the menu bar.

 - Follow the WCAG.
 (Unfortunately, WCAG is not an acronym for a shadowy spy organization).
 The Web Content Accessibility Guidelines are a set of principles for making web design accessible for everyone, covering things like contrast ratios, web-safe fonts, UI elements, and more.